31Amin/car_maintenance_tracker/README.md

 For the UX, I choose the Materialize CSS library as the primary CSS elements, applying custom CSS where required.
 The design of the applications, was a basic design on white background.
 As the applications is a functional one I felt the simpler design with minimal graphics was best.
 The app is used to input data (records), edit and view the records so I don't expect the user to be on the site longer than is necessary for them to complete the task.
-In the base HTML, a common header and footer is used, across all the pages, the only element that vaires are the page links depending on the user type and session cookie.
+In the base HTML, a common header and footer is used, across all the pages, the only element that varies are the page links depending on the user type and session cookie.

 ### <ins>User_Stories</ins>

 **Fleet Owner;**
 1. Having a fleet of company cars, I want a single tool, where all the maintenance records are logged.
 2. Company cars are operated by employees, service & maintenance is arranged by employee, so they system should allow for the employee to input the records & update records.
-3. There is a list of approved garages for service and maintenance to be carried out, a list of of the garagges should be available to the employee when entering the record and the list should be able to be updated by the admin.
+3. There is a list of approved garages for service and maintenance to be carried out, a list of the garages should be available to the employee when entering the record and the list should be able to be updated by the admin.

 **Record Owner;**
 1. Simple form when entering data.